 And I’ve been in the field for 30 years, but I may not know exactly what’s going on in the classroom.
 And I’ve been able to use my CWP to help write a few curricula at the University of Pittsburgh that includes some topics that they had never included, and one of them is brain health, and one of them is the older special population kind of special needs that an older population may have.
 And most of my expertise isn’t with the aging population of 80 and up.
 So, when I ask a student, have you ever worked with a senior adult or an older adult, they’ll say, ‘Oh, yes, I have clients who are 60, 65,’ but I’m talking about the older adult because people are living much longer now and need to stay as healthy as long as possible as they age.

 Enrich your career as a wellness professional with a Certified Wellness Practitioner credential.
-The next exam is in September.
-Register today.
+Learn More and Register for the Next Exam.